San Ysidro McDonald's massacre: Aftermath

 The day after the massacre, reporters visited James Huberty's father in Mount Eaton, Ohio, to garner further information about his son.
 Having discussed his son's childhood and the family's religious background, Earl Huberty pointed to a painting of a lost sheep by the Jordan River before beginning to weep, informing reporters: "Yesterday was the worst day of my life.
 I feel so sorry for those people."

 McDonald's temporarily suspended all television and radio advertisements in the days following the massacre.
 In an act of solidarity, arch-rival fast food chain Burger King also temporarily suspended all forms of advertising.

 Huberty's body was cremated on July 23, 1984.
 No official religious service was observed throughout this act.
 His ashes were returned to his widow, and later interred in his home state of Ohio.

 In the weeks following the massacre, Huberty's wife and daughters received numerous death threats, forcing them to temporarily reside with a family friend.
 All three would attend counseling sessions for over nine months.
 Etna Huberty and her daughters initially relocated from San Ysidro to Chula Vista, where Zelia and Cassandra enrolled in school under assumed names.
-One year later, the family moved to the community of Spring Valley.
+One year later, the family moved to the community of Spring Valley in San Diego County.

 Because of the sheer number of victims, local funeral homes had to use the San Ysidro Civic Center to hold wakes for each victim.
-The local parish, Mount Carmel Church, were forced to hold back-to-back funeral masses in order that each of the dead could be buried in a timely manner.
+The local parish, Mount Carmel Church, was forced to hold back-to-back funeral masses in order that each of the dead could be buried in a timely manner.

 Several police officers who responded to the scene of the massacre suffered symptoms including sleep withdrawal, loss of memory and guilt in the months following the incident.
-A study commissioned by the National Institute of Mental Health and conducted by the chief psychologist of the San Diego Police Department in 1985 concluded several officers suffered posttraumatic stress disorder as a result of the incident.
+A study commissioned by the National Institute of Mental Health and conducted by the chief psychologist of the San Diego Police Department in 1985 concluded several officers suffered post-traumatic stress disorder as a result of the incident.